Irish and UK Side

 The above is indicative and does not take account of costs arising from Revenue and HMRC interventions and incremental cost of the logistics provider for liaising with traders and in relation to its own customs obligations such as an e manifest.

 As indicated below depending on how the post Brexit environment works, these costs could be much more significant than the bare cost of making declarations.
 Time costs could be thereby incurred.
 A good deal of the time and service provided by freight forwarder involves time on the phone with Revenue / HMRC trying to sort out problems that arise when goods are detained, and requirements are made.
 The more this happens and the more traders are using services in this regard the high level of costs may be.

 Traders will have to liaise with the logistics provider as they need certain information from them for the return in order to proceed with the transport movement.
-Traders will also need certain details from them upfront such as the vessel and other means of transport involved in the case of each movement.
+Traders will also need certain details from them upfront such as the vessel and other means of transport involved in the case of each movement and the due time of arrival.
 This would include the ferry and the truck / lorry.
-The courier / logistics provider will need to be able to supply this information, even if it can’t do so now.
+The courier / logistics provider will need to be able to supply this information.

 Equally, traders would have to pass back information to the logistics provider once traders have made the customs declaration and entry/exit return.
 They are likely not to accept goods from traders unless traders have a clear message back from Revenue and/or HMRC in relation to the declarations and returns.

 The logistics provider may require traders to return the information through a particular channel or may simply accept that traders mail a pdf of the generated return.
 They may not be prepared to facilitate this interaction at all and may effectively require traders to use it to complete declarations from a coordination and logistics perspective.